truemark/overwatch/README.md

 | Destination                  | Description                                                                                                                                                      |
 |------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | {{bucketName}}/{{indexName}} | Logs will be written to an s3 bucket managed by [overwatch](https://github.com/truemark/overwatch) using the path /autolog/{{indexName}}/{{account}}/{{region}}/ |

+## Deployed Services

+The following AWS services are used in the Overwatch project

+**Overwatch**

+ - Grafna Setup (optional)
+   - AWS Grafana

+ - Logs Setup (optional)
+   - AWS OpenSearch
+   - AWS OpenSearch Ingestion Pipelines
+   - AWS S3 (optional) - used to store logs
+   - AWS Lambda - used to create ingestion pipelines and push configs to OpenSearch
+   - AWS SQS - used to receive log file events to S3

+Overwatch Support

+ - Overwatch Support Base
+   - AWS SNS - used to delivery alerts from Prometheus, Grafana and OpenSearch
+   - AWS Managed Prometheus - used to collect metrics

+ - Overwatch Install
+   - AWS SSM Documents - used to optionall automate application installs for Fluentbit and Node Exporter
+   - AWS Lambda - used to handle SSM Document executions
+   - SSM Parameter Store - used to store application install scripts

+ - Overwatch AutoLog
+   - AWS Firehose - used to deliver logs to S3
+   - AWS Lambda - Used to handle tag events, log events, etc.
+   - AWS CloudWatch Logs Subscription Filters - used to deliver logs to Firehose

+All stacks that are part of Overwatch also use AWS IAM to create roles used to the services deployed.